valohai/django-allauth-2fa/README.rst

         # AuthenticationMiddleware.
         'django_otp.middleware.OTPMiddleware',

-        # If this middleware is enabled the login flow is reset if another page
+        # Reset login flow middleware.
+If this middleware is included, the login
-        # is loaded than.
-This makes sure someone does not stay half logged in
+        # flow is reset if another page is loaded between login and successfully
-        # without knowing.
+        # entering two-factor credentials.
         'allauth_2fa.middleware.AllauthTwoFactorMiddleware',
     )